-4. For the smartphone Wi-Fi setting, input the camera SSID and password.
+4. For the smartphone's Wi-Fi settings, enter the camera's SSID and password to establish a wireless LAN connection between the camera and smartphone.

-When the message "Start up the phone app." appears on the camera's monitor screen, it means that the smartphone has established a wireless connection with the camera.
+When the smartphone establishes a wireless LAN connection with the camera, the message "Start up the phone app." appears on the camera's monitor screen.

-• What you need to do to establish a wireless LAN connection depends on the type of smartphone you are using.
-For details about how to establish a wireless LAN connection see the user documentation that comes with your smartphone.
+- What you need to do to establish a wireless LAN connection depends on the type of smartphone you are using.
+For details about how to establish a wireless LAN connection see the user documentation that comes with your smartphone. - The camera SSID (which cannot be changed) is shown below.
+SSID: ZR3700-XXXXXX (6-character alphanumeric ID) - Under initial settings, you can check the camera's password by going to the wireless mode screen and then selecting the following: "Wireless settings" → "WLAN password" (page 175).